 Eco Depth Gauge by Les U. Knight is licensed under a Creative Commons Attribution 3.0 United States License.

-Also published in Deep Environmental Politics: The Role of Radical Environmentalism in Crafting American Environmental Policy by Phillip F. Cramer, Praeger 1998, page 11.
+Also published in Deep Environmental Politics: The Role of Radical Environmentalism in Crafting American Environmental Policy by Phillip F. Cramer, Praeger 1998.

 Q: Don’t humans have a place in Nature?